ajohnson1/ajohnson1.github.io/bobsonly.md

 ## 65 complete B-block peals

-I have found 25 sets of round B-blocks which together with some B-blocks exactly cover the extent in an odd number [53 to 63] of round blocks where the sixes can be rearranged to give 65 complete B-blocks.
+I have found [25 sets of round blocks](oddblocks_65.txt) which together with some B-blocks exactly cover the extent in an odd number [53 to 63] of round blocks where the sixes can be rearranged to give 65 complete B-blocks.
 I have found two of the sets of blocks give some peals.

 ### 53 round blocks, signature: 35:4+57
 ```